aedan-chiari/PythonRustIntegration/README.md

    i.
 Select pyo3 bindings
 5. Paste Rust code from `rustcode_ORIG.rs` into the newly formed Rust project that was created as a result of `maturin init` specifically -> `lib.rs`
-6. Paste Rust toml dependencies from `tomlDeps_ORIG.toml` file into the newly formed Rust project file that was created as a result of `maturin init` -> `Cargo.toml`
+6. Paste Rust toml dependencies from `tomlDeps_ORIG.toml` file into the newly formed Rust project file that was created as a result of `maturin init` specifically -> `Cargo.toml`
 7. Run `maturin develop` from the command line in the ENV you set up using Mamba.
 8. Run the `main.py` file to examine the interaction of Python and Rust!